fbattestin/SQL-Server/README.md

 	For help, click: http://go.microsoft.com/fwlinkProdName=Microsoft+SQL+Server&ProdVer=10.00.1600&EvtSrc=MSSQLServer&EvtID=21231&LinkId=20476
 	- Starting the Snapshot Agent (Stopped)

-	-- Merge Replication;
+--Merge Replication;
-		- Alto Overhead (para criação do snapshot e para manutenção) All merge articles must contain a uniqueidentifier column with a unique index and the ROWGUIDCOL property.
+	- Alto Overhead (para criação do snapshot e para manutenção)

+- All merge articles must contain a uniqueidentifier column with a unique index and the ROWGUIDCOL property.
 SQL Server adds a uniqueidentifier column to published tables that do not have one when the first snapshot is generated.

 	Adding a new column will:
 	     » Cause INSERT statements without column lists to fail